Drag13/drag13.github.io/src/posts/start-new-project/content.md

-# How to start new JS project from scratch with automated formatting, linting, testing and documentation
+# How to start a new JavaScript project with automated formatting, linting, testing, and documentation

-Keeping your code consistent and well formatted not an easy task even when you work alone.
-But when you work with a team or with open source project all start getting even harder.
-Everyone has own code style, someone doesn't run tests, and no one writes documentation.
+Keeping your code consistent and well-formatted not an easy task even when you work alone.
+But when you work with a team or with open source projects all start getting even harder.
+Everyone has their own code style, someone doesn't run tests, and no one writes documentation.
 This article will help you to set up all these things and even more - automate this routine to never do it manually.

-After reading you will get your own npm-ready project with next features:
+After reading you will get your own npm-ready project with the next features:

 * Text formatting and code style
 * Automated tests with code coverage and threshold